stanleynguyen/blog.stanleynguyen.me/content/posts/when-to-log/index.md

 ### The Bad

 "The Bad" is the type of logs that addresses expected, handled errors like network issues, user inputs validation.
-In the same manners as these expected errors, "The Bad" logs only require developers' attention if there's an anomaly of occurences
+In the same manners as these expected errors, "The Bad" logs only require developers' attention if there's an anomaly of occurrences
-Together with a monitor set up to alert developers upon anomolies, these logs are handy to mitigate potential serious infrastructure or security problems.
+Together with a monitor set up to alert developers upon anomalies, these logs are handy to mitigate potential serious infrastructure or security problems.
 This type of logs should be spec-ed inside error handling technical requirements as well, and can actually be bundled if we are handling expected and unexpected errors in the same code location.
 Based on the nature of what they are making "visible" for developers, `log.warn` or `log.error` can be used for "The Bad" logs as teams' convention.